Steven-M-Carpenter/LoginCode/README.md

 2. Review the routes directory.
 The default uses a couple of `index.js` files to funnel routes to the API folder.
 Determine if this fits your need or adjust as needed.
 The `login.js` file is critical to the operation of the library and is the only file which must be required or imported from the routes directory.
+Adjust the folder structure as required, but retain and route to `login.js`.

 3. Review the models directory.
 The library is using an `index.js` file to reference the `User.js` and `UserSession.js` files.
 Determine if this aligns to your library convention and adjust as needed.
 The `User.js` and `UserSession.js` files are both required elements for the function library and should be integrated with your models as appropriate.
+The files can be easily renamed, just propogate the names through the related code files.

 4. Review the controllers directory.
 The `loginController.js` file contains the methods to service the various authentication calls.
 By default the library contains code to